cboling-zz/tncclient/tncclient/README.md

    How is this best supported in the twisted architecture:
  - RPCListener, need to look into how it is used in both sync/async mode.
 Is it only related to notifications?
  - What about the Manager's RaiseMode capability.
 Can this be supported as is?
-How do we bestg tie this in with ErrBacks?
+How do we best tie this in with ErrBacks?
+ - Before returning the deferred object, should we associate a callback and an errback to handle the first stage of reception?
+ - There is an RPC timeout parameter for synchronous mode.
+Can this be reused with twisted to place a timeout on its request?

 ### Completed Questions